 View Lab ResultsImmunogenicity

-One ongoing concern in peptide research is immunogenicity.
-The possibility of an unintended immune response to a peptide therapy.
-This is an active area of study and a reason why quality, purity, and proper administration matter.
+One ongoing topic in peptide research is immunogenicity. the possibility of an unintended immune response to a peptide.
+The literature treats this as an active area of study, and it is one reason researchers emphasize compound identity, purity, and controlled methods.

 Long-Term Data Is Limited